On this page

 # main.py

-from utils.helpers import format_data # ImportError if utils isn't a package
+from utils.helpers import format_data # ImportError if utils is not a package

-Fix: Add __init__.py to make utils/ a package, or fix how you run the script.
+Add __init__.py to make utils/ a package, then run from the project root:

 bash